THE YAB MILESTONE GUIDE

 USING THE MARKER TOOL

 1. Start by making your own copy to track your YABs progress.
-Open the original Milestone Guide document, click “file,” and then “Make a copy.”
-Make sure you save your copy to somewhere you can find it in your files.
+Click this copy shortcut link or open the original Milestone Guide document, click “file,” and then “Make a copy.”

 2. On the second tab of the spreadsheet, you will find the Marker Tool.
 The marker tool contains a drop down list to mark your progress towards “best practice met” for each of the milestones.